 From the long side of the rectangle, roll the dough into a log.
 Press and close the end seam to help the rolls hold their shape.

-Use a sharp knife or dental floss to evenly cut the rolls.
+Use a sharp knife or dental floss to cut the log into 12 rolls.

 Place the rolls in a greased 9x13-inch baking pan.
 Cover with plastic wrap and let rise 30-45 minutes.